 Plath received his bachelor’s degree in education from Martin Luther College and his MBA from Vanderbilt University.

 James (Jay) Royalty joined International Paper in 1991 and has served in a variety of converting, sales, marketing, finance and leadership roles.
-In 2008, Royalty was named a company officer and was elected senior vice president in 2019.
-Royalty also serves as senior vice president, Europe, the Middle East and Africa (EMEA).
+In 2008, Royalty was named a company officer and was elected senior vice president, Europe, the Middle East and Africa (EMEA), in 2019.

 Royalty earned a degree in mechanical engineering from Vanderbilt University.